BOOK A FREE 15 MIN DISCOVERY CALL HERE

 If cost is a concern, we can explore NHS or charity-funded therapy options.
 Please feel free to reach out, and we can discuss what works best for you.

-I offer both in-person and online therapy at the following times:
+I offer both in-person sessions in Southsea, Portsmouth and online therapy at the following times:

 Tuesdays: 12:00 PM – 8:00 PM (In-person & online)